Organizational Leadership

 Learning With Leaders

 In the MAOL program, students learn as much from collaborative work with fellow students as they do from textbooks and instructors.
-With an average age of 35, the students in the program come from diverse backgrounds and represent a wide variety of organizations, including business, not-for-profit institutions, education, healthcare, government and the arts.
+The students in the program come from diverse backgrounds and represent a wide variety of organizations, including business, not-for-profit institutions, education, healthcare, government, and the arts.
 This diversity enriches the learning that takes place in MAOL classrooms.

 The following list contains courses that are continuing, and courses that have been sunsetted.
 Please see the Degree Requirements for your term of